Is an IDIQ right for you?

 In U.S. Federal government contracting, IDIQ is an abbreviation of the term indefinite delivery/indefinite quantity.
 This is a type of contract that provides for an indefinite quantity of supplies or services during a fixed period.
-IDIQs are also sometimes called "Task" or "Delivery Order" contracts.
+IDIQs are also sometimes called "Task Orders" or "Delivery Order Contracts."

 There are a few instances when establishing a unique agency IDIQ contract may be an appropriate business decision, especially in cases when recurring needs are anticipated.
 However, in most cases, an existing vehicle can fulfill an agency’s needs.
 Before establishing a new agency-specific single or multiple award IDIQ vehicle, agencies should research existing vehicles and take into consideration the following: